 By giving yourself time to adjust to your treatment, you’ll not only improve your sleep apnea, but you’ll help your bed partner get a better night’s rest, too.
 If your doctor has prescribed a CPAP machine and you aren’t using it, ask the doctor for tips to help you adjust, or to make the mask more comfortable.

 Snoring while you sleep may be doing much more than keeping your partner awake.
 It could be alerting you or anyone within earshot that you may have a potentially serious condition called obstructive sleep apnea (OSA).
-A temporary pause in breathing while you’re sleeping, apnea may occur a … Read More
+A temporary pause in breathing while you’re sleeping, apnea may occur a few times … Read More

 Many suffer from it, but most don’t know what causes sleep apnea.
-The most common form is obstructive sleep apnea (OSA), which occurs when breathing is interrupted when the upper airway is blocked by the collapse of excess soft tissue in the back of the mouth during sleep. … Read More
+The most common form is obstructive sleep apnea (OSA), which occurs when breathing is interrupted when the upper airway is blocked by the collapse of excess soft tissue in the back of the mouth during sleep.
+The effect … Read More

 For moderate to severe obstructive sleep apnea (OSA), your physician may recommend a nasal continuous positive airway pressure (CPAP) machine, which forces air through the nasal passages at a level that prevents the tissues of the throat from collapsing during sleep.
-For those with less severe OSA or … Read More
+For those with less severe OSA or for anyone … Read More